Best Online Degrees in: Business Marketing

 Marketing is essential to almost every business, so business graduates who have closely studied marketing can find opportunities in advertising, brand management, market research, supply chain management, and public relations.
 Many recent graduates work in sales, where they get to know their employer's products and its customers.
 While they will initially fill entry-level positions within the company, business marketing majors can eventually take on roles as account executives, public relations specialists, and marketing managers.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of market research analysts was $60,570 in May 2010, and the median annual wage of sales managers amounted to $98,530.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of market research analysts was $60,570, and the median annual wage of sales managers amounted to $98,530.
 Individuals should keep in mind that these figures are subject to variation, and that actual salaries depend on a number of factors, including the employee's level of experience and job location.